 — The Tour De Force 5K, 10K and Half-Marathon Aug.
 20 at Point Au Roche State Park, near Plattsburgh, N.Y.

 — The 2017 ATC Endurance triathlon series.
-We will be at Cooperstown June 3, Delta Lake July 15 and Old Forge Aug.
+We were at Cooperstown June 3 and will be at Delta Lake July 15 and Old Forge Aug.
 13.

 — The Old Forge NY Marathon, Half-Marathon and 5K on Sept.
 9.

 — The 2017 Vermont Sun runs Sept.
 24 at Lake Dunmore.